ericajini/kickstarter-analysis/README.md

     Percent Failed: `=IFERROR((C2/$E$2),0)`
     Percent Canceled: `=IFERROR((D2/$E$2),0)`

   This table was also used to create a pivot chart to help visualize what the data is telling.
 The x-axis represents the ranges of goals while the y-axis represents the percentage, and the lines are different colors to represent the successful, failed and canceled kickstarter campaigns.
-This makes it easier to see what goal range kickstarters are more successful in.
+This makes it easier to see the goal range where kickstarters are more successful.

   ![Outcomes Based on Goal](https://github.com/ericajini/kickstarter-analysis/blob/main/reference2.png)